akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

-And so Matilda Fitzroy arranged for a leisurely stroll with Beatrice through the Queen's gardens.
+And so Matilda Fitzroy arranged for a leisurely stroll with Beatrice through the Queen’s gardens.
 The Duchess walked beside Beatrice, asking sharp questions about Stanwey hall, the village, the running of things.
 Beatrice her answered directly, without pretense.

 The Duchess paused.
 “I remember the area.
 Sometimes when my father hunted here, I stayed with our old nurse a few miles away, by the river bend.”

 Beatrice laughed.
 “I know the one.
 Guarded by ferocious geese.
 My own dear pet goose came from that farm as an egg.”

 Matilda turned to Beatrice with a mysterious smile.
-“That is my nurse's farm.”
+“That is my nurse’s farm.”

 Beatrice looked all astonished.
 Matilda tilted her head.
 “Oh, I have a merry tale to tell: It was while we were staying with our nurse.
 The daughter of the local lord got too close to our geese and for her pains was chased all the way from the river, halfway across the meadow.
 My brother had to rush over and spread his cloak to calm the geese.
 I recall my nurse laughing for days.”